 Most of these tips are based on the philosophy that, when possible, turmeric should be taken as the whole God-given herb and not as a man-altered supplement.

 1.)
-Take half a baby spoonful (~ 1/4 to 1/2 teaspoon) and chase it with water…all done!
+Take baby spoonful (~ 1/4 to 1/2 teaspoon) and chase it with water…all done!
 It’s one very popular way if you don’t like the taste (over quickly, no fuss or bother) and my favorite to spread it out through the day.
+One teaspoon is equal to ~2,000 mg.
 Best to take smaller quantities 3-4 times per day, especially if battling chronic neuro-degenerative, cardiovascular, pulmonary, metabolic, autoimmune diseases, or cancer.

 2.)
 Turmeric honey.
 Some may not like turmeric paste’s taste by itself.
 Adding good quality honey makes the job easy.

 3.)
 Add to warm or cold milk.
 Golden turmeric milk is one of the most popular ways to take turmeric daily.
 Turmeric milk is extremely popular in Asian countries.
 With a dairy allergy, I use almond milk or make my own coconut milk as dairy is inflammatory and congestive.

 Simply add some turmeric paste in your milk and drink it.

 4.)
 Add to meat dishes and hot soups.
 Simply add a (large or small) dollop of turmeric golden paste.
 I’ve found I can ‘hide’ it in dishes with other stronger flavors.